Contrast-Security-OSS/docs/content/installation/java/server/WebLogic.md

 C:\Oracle\Middleware\userprojects\domains\base_domain\bin\startWebLogic.bat
 ```

-At the beginning of the file, add the Contrast engine as a `-javaagent` to the `JAVA_OPTIONS` environment variable:
+* At the beginning of the file, add the Contrast engine as a `-javaagent` to the `JAVA_OPTIONS` environment variable:

 ````
 set JAVA_OPTIONS="%JAVA_OPTIONS%" -javaagent:"C:\path\to\contrast.jar"
 ````

-Of course, you'll have to substitute the path to *contrast.jar* and your WebLogic server for your environment.
+Of course, you need to substitute the path to *contrast.jar* and your WebLogic server for your environment.